tokyosheep/PSUXPScriptExamples/readme.md

-# This is examples of Photoshop UXP Script.
+# Examples of Photoshop UXP scripts.

-Adobe publishes offical UXP document [here](https://developer.adobe.com/photoshop/uxp/2022/).
+For those who are new to UXP scripting or just starting out with development, these examples provide specific code for simple purposes.

-However, I believe some may benefit from additional practice examples, especially beginners who might find the material confusing.
+I hope you find these examples useful for your development.

-I hope this helps point them in the right direction.
+You can find the official UXP documentation UXP document [here](https://developer.adobe.com/photoshop/uxp/2022/).

 ## donation